 - 3. Reduce receivables

-- Incentivizing distributors to pay early; demanding upfront payment; Cutting credit period of distributors.
+- Incentivizing distributors to pay early; Demanding upfront payment; Cutting credit period of distributors.

 - Liquidity issues for distributors; restriction in line of credit available to retailers; reduced market availability of products.

-Direction of Solution
+Direction of solution

-For stabilizing production, the main imperative is to decouple plants from uncertainties on the supply side and from the variability on the demand side.
+For stabilizing production, the main imperative is to decouple plants from uncertainties on the supply side, and from variability on the demand side.
 At the same time, to consolidate market share, no opportunity for sales should be missed due to either of the above.
 To ensure this, both OEMs and the aftermarket will have to enjoy fast, reliable, and seamless availability.
 The only way to ensure these dual objectives without jeopardising working capital turns, is to accelerate inventory flow while minimizing variability of flow in the entire supply chain.
-This is possible by adopting “Pull” solution of manufacturing- i.e., a system that replenishes to buffers in warehouses for the aftermarket as well as the OEMs.
+This is possible by adopting the “Pull” solution of manufacturing- i.e., a system that replenishes to buffers in warehouses for the aftermarket as well as the OEMs.

 Pull solution for managing demand in the aftermarket

-Implementing the pull-based replenishment solution means that companies should manufacture only to replenish one or few central FG stocking points based on actual sales at the distributors as observed on a daily basis.
+Implementing the pull-based replenishment solution means that auto spare parts companies should manufacture only to replenish one or few central FG stocking points based on actual sales at the distributors as observed on a daily basis.
 (To understand more generic dos and don’ts while manufacturing and distribution in a pandemic environment read pandemic resistant manufacturing and distribution.).
 Distributors will also be replenished frequently only to the extent of what is sold daily.
 This method of regular replenishment to distributors will not only prevent the need for them to try place orders periodically by guessing or estimating future sales, they will also not have to postpone buying or purchase in advance based on attractions of deals or higher credit limits.
 This method is also the best way to ensure that inventory received matches actual sales.
 That means, the distributors will not have capital locked in non-moving stocks.
 This will be a huge boon.